tdefa/curras-alonso_murine_single_cell_atlas/README.md

 --dico_stat_name .npy \ #[Name of the dictionary storing cell type calling result from main_cluster.py] <br />

-### 4) generate the exels files to compare size and proportion of two diffenrent cell type.
+### 4) generate the exels files to compare size and proportion of two diffenrent cell type of your choice.